Scruggs Memorial United Methodist Church

 In 1872, a Methodist Sunday school began at 3700 Page Avenue.
 As the number of students grew, a Methodist society began and in 1877, this new congregation began construction of a church on the southeast corner of Cook and Spring Avenues.
 Richard M. Scruggs, the department store magnate, had been superintendent of the school, and financed the new building.
 It was officially named the Cook Avenue Methodist Episcopal Church when it was opened in 1885.

 The church was renamed after Mr. Scruggs in 1907, becoming the Richard M. Scruggs Memorial Episcopal Church, South.
 In 1925, the Cook Avenue church was sold to the African Methodist Church.
 They continue to worship in this building, now calling themselves the Scruggs Memorial Christian Methodist Episcopal (CME) Church.
 The small original congregation combined with the Grand Avenue Methodist Church as the Scruggs Memorial United Methodist Church and moved to 3446 Grace Avenue.
-By the 1990s, membership had declined, and the church closed in 1998.
-The building still stands as a sanctuary.

 Location 1877–1885: 3700 Page Avenue, St. Louis, Missouri 63133